kmorris01/A-B-Test/README.md

 ***Invariant Metrics--

   Number of cookies--we do not want the number of users that visit the website to differ as we carry out the "start free trial" page.
 The users have not seen this page before.
-Resulting in this one being a invariant metric.
+Independent of the experiment/test--Resulting in this one being a invariant metric.

   Number of user-ids--this one is neither invariant nor evaluation metric.
 Due to the enrollment could be dependent upon how we carry     out the "start free trial" page, we could expect to see different values in the control and experiment group.
+Also, the number of       visitors between experiment are likely to be different & number of enrolled user can fluctuate in a particular day, which likely could   skew the results.

   Number of clicks-- Comparable to number of cookies, this metric does not depend on how we carry out the "start free trial" page,         since the clicked users have not seen that page before they decide to click the button.
+Example-- the page asking the number of hours   that the student can dedicate to course work after clicking "Start free Trial" button, but the course overview page remains the same     for both the control & the experiment/test group.
 Resulting in this one being a invariant metric.

   Click-through-probability--Again, since the users have not seen the page we tested on before they decide to click the button, the       click-through-probability also does not depend on our test.
 This one would be an invariant metric.
+This is a real good invariant       metric, since the clicks happen before the users see the experiment, therefore it does not depend on our test.

 # Measuring Variability--